-The Conservation/Aquifer Protection Fund receives revenue through compliance settlement agreements and EAA permit lease proceeds, which are used for funding future and/or on-going special projects and programs related to the conservation and protection of the Aquifer.
+The Conservation/Aquifer Protection Fund receives revenue through compliance settlement agreements and EAA permit lease revenue which are used for funding future and/or on-going projects and programs related to the conservation and protection of the Aquifer.
 The EAA does not use any of the revenue derived from compliance settlements for general fund operating expenses or capital purchases.
-For 2024, this program budget does not include funding for any particular projects, but serves as a set aside for such projects as they may be identified during the fiscal year.
+For 2025, this program budget includes \$100,000 in funding for projects managed by the Edwards Aquifer Conservancy, a supporting non-profit organization of the EAA.